isabella232/mobile-services.pt-BR/help/xamarin/c-android/methods-android.md

 * **TrackingIdentifier**

    Retorna a ID gerada automaticamente pelo Analytics.
-Esta é uma ID única e específica do aplicativo que é gerada na primeira inicialização e é armazenada e utilizada a partir desse ponto.
+This is an app-specific unique ID that is generated on initial launch and is stored and used from that point forward.
 Essa ID é preservada entre as atualizações do aplicativo e é removida na desinstalação.

    * Esta é a sintaxe para este método: